17th April, 326

 Repose (death) of Archbishop Makarius at the hermitage of St. Peter in Chios.
 Metropolitan of Corinth, he had been a mystic and a spiritual writer who sought to revive the Orthodox Church under Turkish rule.

-After celebrating Communion, missionary/pastor Willis Hoover resigns from his Methodist congregation in Valparaiso, Chile, declaring that he is separating, for reasons of conscience, from the organization of the church but not from Methodism.
+On this day in Christian History, after celebrating Communion, missionary/pastor Willis Hoover resigns from his Methodist congregation in Valparaiso, Chile, declaring that he is separating, for reasons of conscience, from the organization of the church but not from Methodism.
 The following month he will become pastor of the newly-formed Pentecostal Methodist Church in Valparaiso.

 April 17, 1947